imsg8/imsg8/README.md

-👋 Hey there, folks!
+Hey there, folks!
 It's me, @imsg8, also known as Shivang Gulati.
-I'm a very big tech enthusiast and a creative soul combined into a single person. 🚀 Right now, I'm a little knee-deep in iOS App Development and exploring the fascinating world of AI.
-It is something that's keeping me awake at night, and I am loving every minute of it, hopefully, atleast till now lol. 👀
+I'm a huge tech enthusiast and a creative soul combined into a single person. 🚀 Right now, I'm a little knee-deep in iOS App Development and exploring the fascinating world of AI.
+It keeps me awake at night, and I am loving every minute of it, hopefully, at least till now lol. 👀

-But hey, there's more to me than just coding and tech!
-I've got crazy huge passion for music directing - producing, snapping photos - mostly wildlife and sometimes people and portraits, running a podcast show that I started as a teenager, and yes, I've got a liking for numbers and math, though I don't score the top grade in it but anyway,, psst.
+There's more to me than just coding and tech!
+I've got a crazy huge passion for music directing - producing, snapping photos - mostly wildlife and sometimes people and portraits, running a podcast show that I started as a teenager, and yes, I've got a liking for numbers and math, though I don't score the top grade in it but anyway,, psst.
 It's like I've got one foot in the world of tech and the other in the realm of art and I don't wish to stumble at all, pray for me haha xD.

-💞️ What really gets me going though is collaboration and getting to know perspectives, how different people approach different things.
-I'm all about teaming up with like-minded individuals who share my passion for pushing boundaries and coming up with innovative solutions.
-So, if you've got a project that's all about merging technology with creativity, I'm your go to guy!
+💞️ What gets me going though is collaboration and getting to know perspectives, and how different people approach different things.
+I want to team up with like-minded individuals who share my passion for pushing boundaries to come up with innovative solutions.
+So, if you've got a project that's all about merging technology with creativity, I'm your go-to guy!

 📫 Wanna connect?
-Shoot me an email at shivangclicks@gmail.com and I will try to reply at earliest convenience.
+Shoot me an email at shivangclicks@gmail.com and I will try to reply at your earliest convenience.
 Let's brainstorm, code, create, and conquer together, yayy! 🚀🎶✨

 <!---
 imsg8/imsg8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.